Everything you need to know about Chihuahua dogs

 Although we won't go into too much detail on this topic, as it would require a separate article, it's important to clarify some key points so that your Chihuahua can live a long life, be happy, and have a pleasant personality with other dogs and people:

-- Set the rules : Determine what your little one can and can't do, and act accordingly.
-It's important that no one in the family breaks the rules, as this little one's temperament could lead to rebellion.
+- Set the rules: Determine what he can and can't do and act accordingly.
+It's important that no one in the family breaks the rules, as this little one's temperament could lead him to rebel.